 - The first player throws one dart and sets the number for the round.

-- Each player follows, trying to hit that number.
+- The next player and each player that follows try to hit that number.
 If they do not hit it, they write a D under their name.
 The first player tries to hit the number again.
 If they hit it, play moves on.
-If they don’t hit it they get a D as well.
+If they don’t hit it, they get a D as well.

 - The second player takes a turn throwing one dart and sets the number for that round.